JoseQuiros/Resume-Jose-Quiros/README.md

-# Portfolio Personal - José Quirós Montenegro
+# Personal Portfolio - José Quirós Montenegro

-Portafolio personal desarrollado con Vue 3, TypeScript y Tailwind CSS.
-Presenta mi experiencia como Backend Developer especializado en Java, Spring Boot y .NET.
+Personal portfolio developed with Vue 3, TypeScript, and Tailwind CSS.
+Showcases my experience as a Backend Developer specialized in Java, Spring Boot, and .NET.

-## 🚀 Características
+## 🚀 Features

-- **Vue 3** con Composition API y TypeScript
+- **Vue 3** with Composition API and TypeScript
-- **Tailwind CSS** para estilos modernos y responsivos
+- **Tailwind CSS** for modern and responsive styling
-- **Lucide Icons** para iconografía consistente
+- **Lucide Icons** for consistent iconography
-- **Diseño responsivo** que se adapta a todos los dispositivos
+- **Responsive design** that adapts to all devices
-- **Animaciones suaves** para una mejor experiencia de usuario
+- **Smooth animations** for better user experience
-- **Optimizado para SEO** con meta tags apropiados
+- **SEO optimized** with appropriate meta tags

-## 🛠️ Tecnologías Utilizadas
+## 🛠️ Technologies Used

 - Vue 3
 - TypeScript